The loneliness of the remote employee | Commentary

 Those who hold a modicum of power over other people may be especially afflicted.
 Managers and leaders get affirmation from having their teams around them; it’s a tangible reminder of their status.
 Leading remotely thus might not be as rewarding as the real thing.
 At the same time, managers feel no less pressure to deliver for their own bosses.
 And as Jane Austen once wrote, “to flatter and follow others without being flattered and followed in turn is but a state of half enjoyment.”
 Behind the arch language is a human truth: Everyone needs to feel valued.
 For some, that occurs more easily in the office.

-Some of us might also feel lonely for their past selves who used to stride purposely off the train in the morning, dressed in work clothes.
+Some of us might also feel lonely for our past selves who used to stride purposely off the train in the morning, dressed in work clothes.
 Maybe we didn’t always like being that person, but after an absence she is missed.

 Time away from colleagues might also give them a rosy glow.
 It’s easy to forget a co-worker’s annoying heavy sighs or insistence on microwaving fish.